 […] One of the big song hits of the revue, “Life is Just a Bowl of Cherries,” was sung by the Loomis Sisters and most of the other favorites.
 It will linger in the memory of the audience more than any other, with the possible exception of “Beginning of Love” sung by Jane Alden.

 The singer and bandleader Hubert Prior ‘Rudy’ Vallée (1901-86) recorded Life Is Just a Bowl of Cherries that same year—as ‘Jiminy’ mentioned in the column Checked and Double-Checked, published in The Morning Post (Camden, New Jersey) of Wednesday 26th August 1931:

 We recommend to diversion seekers the new Victor disc by Rudy Vallee, rendering “Life Is Just a Bowl of Cherries” and “Meet the Missus” from the “Scandals.”

-Life Is Just a Bowl of Cherries, by Rudy Vallée:
+Lyrics of Life Is Just a Bowl of Cherries (1931), by Lew Brown:

 It’s time that we found out

 We’re not here to stay, we’re on a short holiday